RedHatInsights/vuln4shift-frontend/README.md

 - ```npm run test -- --watch``` - run tests in watch mode

 ## Deploying
 Any push to the following branches will trigger a build in [vuln4shift-frontend-build repository](https://github.com/RedHatInsights/vuln4shift-frontend-build) which will deploy to corresponding environment.
+Travis is used to deploy the application.

 | Push to branch in this repo  | Updated branch in build repo  | Environment       | Available at
 | :--------------------------- | :---------------------------- | :---------------- | :-----------